 The ones who actually profited from the rush were the industries that were making and selling shovels, pick, and pans or constructing railroads.
-Blockchain technology is like that and many are wondering what will be the “picks, shovels and pans” of this new disrupting trend.
-As payments are only a small feature of blockchain technology – let’s look at how blockchain is already breaking the rules of the video game industry and solving its problems along the way.
+Blockchain development technology is like that and many are wondering what will be the “picks, shovels and pans” of this new disrupting trend.
+As one of the biggest disruptors themselves, Valve was quick to realize that this is the start of a permanent change and implemented a bitcoin payment service.
+But payments are only a small feature of blockchain technology.
+Let’s look at how blockchain is already breaking the rules of the video game industry and solving its problems along the way.

 Transparent gambling and E-sports betting